updated on 27 September 2022

 As legal advisers, lawyers provide expertise on how to achieve clients’ aims.
 Clients also need legal expertise to get things done.
 When a deal is agreed, the parties involved want to ensure that it’s legally valid and that the terms of the deal are enforceable by law.

-Lawyers also play a crucial role in resolving disputes which may arise during the deal negotiations or after the deal has been struck – one method lawyers use is called alternative dispute resolution.
+Lawyers also play a crucial role in resolving disputes that may arise during the deal negotiations or after the deal has been struck – one method lawyers use is called alternative dispute resolution.